-5.2.
-Study 2: On vs. in front of the track
+5.2 Study 2: On versus in Front of the Track

-Figure 5 presents selected frames from the animation used to test and train the eye-movement model in Study 2.
+Figure 6 presents selected frames from the animation used to test and train the eye-movement model in Study 2.
 In contrast to Study 1, the "car" moves along the upper half of the display in Study 2.
 Thus, in the Possible event the box is revealed sooner (and for more time), while during the Impossible event the box is located in the car's trajectory.
 Therefore, if tracking performance is lowest during the Possible event, it is the timing of the box's appearance, and not its location, that affects tracking.
-Alternatively, if tracking is lowest during the Impossible event, than it is the location of the box relative to the car's path that is critical.
+Alternatively, if tracking is lowest during the Impossible event, then it is the location of the box relative to the car's path that is critical.

-Except for a minor change in the trajectory of the car, note that the method of Studies 1 and 2 is virtually identical.
+Note that except for a minor change in the trajectory of the car, the method of Studies 1 and 2 is virtually identical.
 As before, 50 replications of the model were trained and tested.